emilwallner/Corewar/README.md

             t_op            p_tab[17];
     }                             t_env;
 ```
 The game board, the memory of the virtual machine, is stored in a static struct array, **t_arena**.
-It could have been an int array, but this enabled more flexibility to mange the GUI.
+It could have been an int array, but this enabled more flexibility to manage the GUI.

-The cursor are stored in a doubly linked list, it’s circular, and has an extra node to keep track of the beginning of the list.
-Every time a cursor reads the coding byte to clone itself, it adds a new cursor in the end of the list.
+The cursors are stored in a doubly linked list, it’s circular, and has an extra node to keep track of the beginning of the list.
+Every time a cursor reads the coding byte to clone itself, it adds a new cursor at the end of the list.
 The core structure performed well up to 10M cursors.

 I choose a function pointer to handle the 16 operations mentioned in the first section.
 This allowed us to easily work on different functions and access them when necessary.